D. J. Jones (defensive lineman): San Francisco 49ers

-Jones was drafted by the San Francisco 49ers in the sixth round, 198th overall, in the 2017 NFL Draft.
-Jones is a big part of the defensive line rotation and a stalwart against the run.
-He’s improved every year, with the analytic website Pro Football Focus noting his grade against the run has improved every season, from 57.5 as a rookie to 63.9 in 2018.
-He was in on 13 percent of defensive snaps in 2017 and 22 percent last season.
+Jones was drafted by the San Francisco 49ers in the sixth round, 198th overall, in the 2017 NFL draft.
+Jones was a big part of the Niners defensive line rotation and a stalwart against the run.
+He improved from his rookie to his sophomore year, with the analytic website Pro Football Focus noting his grade against the run improved from 57.5 as a rookie to 63.9 in 2018.
+He was in on 13 percent of defensive snaps in 2017 and 22 percent in 2018.
 On October 27, 2019, Jones got his first career sack on Kyle Allen of the Carolina Panthers.

 In 2019, Jones started 11 games before suffering a high ankle sprain in Week 14.
 He was placed on injured reserve on December 14, 2019.

 Jones was placed on the reserve/COVID-19 list by the team on November 23, 2020, and activated on December 2.

 Jones re-signed with the 49ers on a one-year contract on March 22, 2021.

 Denver Broncos

 On March 17, 2022, Jones signed a three-year, $30 million contract with the Denver Broncos.
+Jones served as the primary defensive tackle and nose tackle in their 3–4 defensive scheme, starting 48 games and logging 122 tackles, eleven quarterback hits, nine tackles-for-loss, nine pass deflections, five sacks, three forced fumbles, and three fumble recoveries over the course of three seasons.

+On March 11, 2025, Jones signed a three-year, $39 million extension with the Broncos.

 Personal life

-On October 7, 2019, Jones and his girlfriend, Kayla Fannin, got engaged on the field at Levi’s Stadium in the hours leading up to the kickoff against the Cleveland Browns.
-Jones decided to pop the question to his girlfriend, Kayla Fannin, ahead of the San Francisco 49ers Monday Night Football.
+On October 7, 2019, Jones and his girlfriend, Kayla Fannin, got engaged on the field at Levi's Stadium in the hours leading up to the kickoff against the Cleveland Browns.
+Jones decided to pop the question to his girlfriend, Kayla Fannin, ahead of the San Francisco 49ers' Monday Night Football matchup.
 Fannin and family gathered on the sidelines for pregame photos when Jones distracted his girlfriend and dropped to a knee behind her.
 The emotional affair was featured on the video boards across Levi's Stadium.

 In 2020, Jones announced, on Instagram, his marriage to Kayla and wedding pictures were posted.